IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 If the title of a module (or anything) includes a double-quote " then you have to escape it with \\ and double the quote to "" so it becomes \\"" in the command line.
 For example to find a module with title `A "specification"` use `-q "dcterms:title=""A \\""specification\"""""`

-You can add a filter like `-v rm_nav:parent` to only show results where parent isn't empty - i.e. to get only core artifacts - unfortunately this filters can only be done is by postprocessing the query results so it doesn't speed up the query itself.
+You can add a filter like `-v rm_nav:parent` to only show results where parent isn't empty - i.e. to get only core artifacts - unfortunately this filters can only be done by postprocessing the query results so it doesn't speed up the query itself.

-The converse filter is `-n rm_nav:parent`, which filters out results where parent is empty, i.e. only returns module artifacts.
+The converse filter is `-n rm_nav:parent`, which post-filters out results where parent is empty, i.e. only returns module artifacts.
 You can use -n and -v but that only makes sense (i.e. if you want to possibly get some results) if they reference different attributes.

 You can use a global configuration name with a DN query on a project and it will return resources matching the query which are in components which have a configuration contributing to that GC.
 To use a global configuration you *must* include gc in the --APPSTRING after rm, e.g. -A rm,gc (it is included as /gc by default).